harshshriv8man/CISC204Project/README.md

 Good luck, Captain.
 People of Earth, signing off.

+Other:

+Constraints are added to decide where the Beacon can't go, then based on that, the SAT Solver will choose up to 6 (or however many you change it to) Beacons to be True (placed in the valid locations).
+It will not tell you how many people are saved, however based on the locations of the Beacons and the BEACON_RADIUS, it's simple enough to interpret.

 ## Structure

 * `documents`: Contains folders for both of your draft and final submissions.
 README.md files are included in both.